 By default, only Program Managers and Administrators can create or edit Campaigns from the Connect section of Studio.
 If your program has enabled Topic Manager access to Connect, then Topic Managers can also create or edit Campaigns from Connect - but only if they are associated with the audience of their assigned topics.

 See Smart Campaigns for details about who can initiate a Smart Campaign while editing a post.

 In Studio, open the Campaigns page from the top left menu, select Connect > Campaigns.

-From the Campaigns page, you are able to view and edit your program's campaigns.
-A campaign can be an email or push notification, one-time or recurring, created by a studio user in your program or created by SocialChorus.
+From the Campaigns page, you are able to view, edit, and create a copy of your program's campaigns.
+A campaign can be an email, push, or smart campaign, one-time or repeating, created by a Studio user in your program or created by Firstup.

 You can search by the name of a campaign or filter the view to just email or just push notification campaigns.